Saul Howard Perloff

 During his second year of law school (1989-1990), Saul attended L'Institute D'Etudes Politiques de Paris on a Rotary International Scholarship.

 Saul is a member of the California and Texas Bars.
-He is admitted to practice before the Supreme Court of the United States, the U.S. Courts of Appeals for the Fifth and Eleventh Circuits and the U.S. District Courts for the Eastern, Northern, Southern and Western Districts of Texas, the Eastern and Northern Districts of California and the Eastern District of Wisconsin.
+He is admitted to practice before the Supreme Court of the United States, the U.S. Courts of Appeals for the Fifth and Eleventh Circuits and the U.S. District Courts for the Eastern, Northern, Southern and Western Districts of Texas, the Central, Eastern and Northern Districts of California and the Eastern District of Wisconsin.

 - California State Bar